-- 1. A basic panel consisting of six (6) regular and three (3) alternate members together with a chair (who shall be non-voting except in the case of a tie vote), all of whom shall be tenured members of the University faculty of at least the rank of Associate Professor, and, - 2.
+- 1. A basic panel consisting of six (6) regular and three (3) alternate members together with a chair (who shall be non-votingnonvoting except in the case of a tie vote), all of whom shall be tenured members of the University faculty of at least the rank of Associate Professor, and, - 2.
 Two separate panels, one of six (6) undergraduate students who shall have at least junior status and one of six (6) graduate and/or professional students including at least three (3) with teaching or research responsibilities.

-B. Use of Panels
+7.3.5.2 Use of Panels